saleor/saleor-dashboard/.changeset/clever-rocks-hide.md

 "saleor-dashboard": patch
 ---

-Test for readonly access to apps are more stably, so that should wait to content to be loaded before check anything
+Test for readonly access to apps are more table, so that should not check anything before content load.